Remind Me (Röyksopp song): Commercial usage

 "Remind Me" has become somewhat famous in the United States due to its association with GEICO insurance.
 In the fourth GEICO caveman-themed advertisement, a caveman dressed in contemporary attire and carrying a tennis racket is on a moving walkway at an airport.
 He spots a billboard for GEICO featuring an overly silly representation of a caveman, along with the insulting phrase, "So easy, a caveman could do it."
 The album version of "Remind Me" plays in the background throughout.

 Music video

-The music video for "Remind Me" was directed by Ludovic Houplan and Hervé de Crécy of the French motion graphics studio H5.
+The music video for "Remind Me" was directed by Ludovic Houplain and Hervé de Crécy of the French motion graphics studio H5.
 It shows a day in the life of a woman working in London's Square Mile solely through infographics; this includes labelled close-ups of everyday objects, product lifecycles, schematic diagrams, charts, and is generally illustrated in a simple isometric visual style.
 "Someone Else's Radio Mix" is the mix used for the audio track in accordance with the single release.
 The video won the award for Best Video at the 2002 MTV Europe Music Awards.
 In 2003, Slant Magazine placed it at #74 in its list of the 100 greatest music videos of all time.

 An advertisement for Areva, also created by H5, employs a very similar visual style.